biodash/biodash.github.io/content/codeclub/01_backyard-birds/index.md

 -   Making sure everyone has a working RStudio session

--   RStudio Projects
+-   RStudio Projects & orienting ourselves

--   If we have time: Getting started with data from the Great Backyard Bird Count
+-   Getting started with data from the Great Backyard Bird Count

 <br>